thrios/my-chat/readme.md

 * You're welcome to spend as much time as you like.
 * The code will be a representation of your work, so it's important that all the code--new and pre-existing--is how you want your work to be seen.
 Please make sure that you are happy with ALL the code.

+#### Things We Value

+* Good code structure - separation of concerns,
+* A well-formed exception model,
+* Tidy code,
+* Application of appropriate design patterns,
+* Unit tests.

+#### Things To Avoid At All Costs

+* Throwing general exception,
+* Magic strings,
+* Methods that do everything,
+* No testing.

 my-chat
 -------